kennycason/kennycason/posts/2023-04-12-hexapod-spider-bot.markdown

 It quickly became clear that I had bit off more than I could chew, and I ultimately gave up.
 I had no idea where to source the parts, and the internet wasn't as robust as it is nowadays.

-My next attempt at robotics would by in 2008 during my year of study abroad in Japan.
-Amazing country and made life-long friends.
+My next attempt at robotics would by in 2008 during my year of study abroad in Japan, an amazing country and where I made many life-long friends.
 I spent my second semester learning about <a href="/posts/2008-12-24-neural-network-jp.html" target="blank">neural networks</a> and robotics.
 - ✅ The robot project was successful and I could control it via code.
 - ✅ The neural network "research" was also successful and I learned alot.